brendanwelzien/cybersecurity/Networking-Fundamentals/WideAreaNetworks.md

     - T1: It is considered 1.544 Mbps, but only 1.536 Mbps of that is for data.
         - The 1.536 Mbps is broken into 24 equal 64 Kbps channels and can be used with a multiplexor.
     - T3: Stands for trunk Carrier 3.
         - Equivalent of 28 T1s.
-It is considered 44.736 Mbps, using 672 64 Kbps B channels.
+It is considered 44.736 Mbps, using 672 64 Kbps B channels

 ## ISDN
 - integrated services digital network is a digital technology developed to combat limitations of PSTN